Jan Valtin

 Richard Julius Hermann Krebs (December 17, 1905 - January 1, 1951), better known by his alias Jan Valtin, was a German writer during the interwar period.
 He settled in the United States in 1938, and in 1940 (as Valtin) wrote his bestselling book Out of the Night.

 Background

 Krebs became active in the Communist movement as a boy, when his father was involved in the naval mutiny that heralded the German Revolution of 1918–19.

 Career

-In 1923, he saw action in the failed Communist insurgency in Hamburg.
-Sometime after this he joined the German Communist Party, but was later expelled.
+In the second week of May 1923, Valtin joined the German Communist Party, and participated in the Hamburg Uprising.
+Valtin stated, "I learned well the Party principle that the heart of the Comintern...must consist of an inner organization of men and women whose one and only aim in life is to work for the revolution; who are ready for any personal sacrifice the Party should demand, who are pledged to unreserved obedience to their Central Committee and utmost unity of aims."

+Valtin was selected to attend the Leningrad Communist University.
+Subjects ranged according to Valtin, "from "Marx's ' theory of surplus value' to the 'application of Clausewitz's Rules of Warfare in the conduct of strikes,' from 'revolutionary defeatism and the transformation of an imperialist war into a civil war' to 'mass psychology and propaganda'."